Microbenchmarking NVIDIA's Blackwell Architecture: An in-depth Architectural Analysis: Memory Subsystem

 \subsection{Tensor Memory (TMEM)}

 The TMEM is a dedicated 256KB on-chip memory per SM designed solely for Tensor Core operations.
 Structured as a 2D array of 512 columns by 128 lanes of 32-bit cells, TMEM uses a lane-column addressing scheme~\cite{NVIDIA2024_Blackwell}.
-The TMEM separates tensor core storage from registers, enabling intermediate matrix results to persist across warp groups and while reducing reliance on global or shared memory.
+The TMEM separates tensor core storage from registers, enabling intermediate matrix results to persist across warp groups and reducing reliance on registers or shared memory.

-Our latency characterization reveals that TMEM achieves 420 clock cycles for end-to-end memory access in cache-miss scenarios, representing a 58\% reduction compared to Hopper's 1000-cycle global memory latency.
-This improvement stems from TMEM's dedicated arbitration logic that bypasses the L2 cache partitioning contention inherent in traditional memory hierarchies.
-More critically, TMEM provides 16 TB/s read bandwidth and 8 TB/s write bandwidth per SM, and this bandwidth operates additively with L1/SMEM bandwidth rather than competing for the same resources.
-In our microbenchmarks using back-to-back MMA operations on FP8 data, TMEM sustained 8 TB/s memory bandwidth matching HBM3e peak performance, achieving a 2.1× improvement over conventional \texttt{ld.global} paths which plateau at 3.8 TB/s due to L1/L2 traversal overhead.

 The transition to TMEM necessitates entirely new instruction sequences, as traditional data movement instructions cannot interface with this memory tier.
-On Hopper, the standard pipeline for tensor operations relied on \texttt{cp.async.bulk.tensor.2d} for asynchronous 2D tile copies from global to shared memory, followed by \textit{ldmatrix} or \textit{ wmma.load} to stage operands into registers before MMA execution.
-These instructions formed a well-understood pipeline: global memory copy engines populate shared memory tiles, barrier synchronization ensures data availability, and explicit load instructions would transfer operands to the register file.
+On Hopper, the standard pipeline used \texttt{cp.async.bulk.tensor.2d} (or TMA) for global-to-shared tile copies, then \textit{ldmatrix} or \textit{wmma.load} to stage operands; the \texttt{wgmma} instruction accepts operand A from registers or shared memory and operand B from shared memory (B is not staged into registers before MMA).
 On Blackwell, the \tcgen{} instruction family replaces this entire sequence.
 The \textit{tcgen05.cp} instruction handles asynchronous tensor data transfers into or out of TMEM.
 The \textit{tcgen05.ld} and \textit{tcgen05.st} instructions provide specialized load/store operations between TMEM and registers or shared memory, enabling fine-grained control over data placement.
 Importantly, while Hopper required A and B operand matrices to traverse SMEM before consumption by tensor cores, \tcgen{} allows MMA instructions to read operands from SMEM or TMEM.
 After which, \tcgen{} will write accumulator results directly to TMEM, creating an asymmetric but more efficient data flow.